diraulo/markdown-xblock/README.md

     sudo /edx/bin/supervisorctl restart edxapp:
     ```

 3. In your course, go to the advanced settings and add the `markdown` module to
    the "Advanced Module List" like so:
    ```
    [
     "annotatable",
     "videoalpha",
     "openassessment",
-    "mdown"
+    "mdown_ca"
    ]
    ```